In this article, I share my opinion on what motivates nature photographers, perhaps from a perspective not often considered.

 Male Scarlet Tanager

-Nature photography does not offer us resources but is one of the most accessible ways to reconnect with nature, and this process is still intrinsic to the core of our existence.
+Nature photography does not offer us resources but is one of the most accessible ways to really connect with nature, and this process is still intrinsic to the core of our existence.
 Our peace of mind and sanity once depended on this connection because if were disconnected for too long, we wouldn’t have survived.

 Think about that…